resi-labs-ai/resi/docs/miner.md

 As described in the [incentive mechanism](../README.md#incentive-mechanism), Miners are, in part, scored based on their data's desirability and uniqueness.
 We encourage Miners to tune their Miners to maximize their scores by scraping unique, desirable data.

-For uniqueness, you can [view the dashboard](../README.md#data-universe-dashboard) to see how much data, by DataSource and DataLabel is currently on the Subnet.
+For uniqueness, you can [view the dashboard](../README.md#resi-labs-dashboard) to see how much property data, by geographic area and property type, is currently on the Subnet.

-For desirability, the [DataDesirabilityLookup](https://github.com/RusticLuftig/data-universe/blob/main/rewards/data_desirability_lookup.py) defines the exact rules Validators use to compute data desirability.
+For desirability, the [DataDesirabilityLookup](https://github.com/resi-labs-ai/resi/blob/main/rewards/data_desirability_lookup.py) defines the exact rules Validators use to compute property data desirability.
+High-value areas, recently listed properties, and unique property types typically receive higher desirability scores.